 |Connectivity||3× USB A, HDMI, Audio Jack, Card Reader|

 If you need a home laptop for light surfing and watching YouTube, the inexpensive IdeaPad S145 fits the bill.
-It features an extremely affordable price and for it, you get a solid CPU for the price and 4 gigs of RAM.
+It features a highly affordable price, and for it, you get a solid CPU for the price and four gigs of RAM.
 The body is made of plastic and isn’t of the greatest quality.
 But, for the projected use, it’s good enough.

 The 15.6-inch TN display with 1366 x 768 resolution isn’t great either.
 Its brightness is passable, with low contrast.
-Colors are solid after manual calibration, with slightly below average color gamut.
+Colors are solid after manual calibration, with a slightly below-average color gamut.
 The keyboard is pretty good.
 Enjoyable for long typing sessions and without serious downsides.
 The touchpad on the IdeaPad S145 is large and easy to use with great precision.

 Best Lenovo IdeaPad For Students

 |Screen||13.3-inch 1080p IPS|